 • The bill would eliminate the reasonable opportunity period for verification of immigrant status in all states, during which people receive coverage.

-The Energy & Commerce text also codifies policy changes laid out in a recent Trump Administration proposed rule on program integrity.
+The One Big Beautiful Bill Act codifies policy changes laid out in a recent Trump Administration proposed rule on program integrity.
 The CBO expects these policy changes to increase the number of uninsured people by 1.8 million by the year 2034.
+Half of the 1.8 million impact is considered in the baseline while the other half (900K) are accounted for in the impacts of the legislation.

 • Shortens the Open Enrollment Period: In the past few years, the annual open enrollment period has lasted from November 1 to January 15, with some state-based exchanges having longer enrollment periods; the proposed rule and the legislation would end the open enrollment period a month earlier, on December 15.